AbhayaShankar/portfolio/blogPosts/getting-started-with-nextjs2.md

 slug: "getting-started-with-nextjs2"
 image: "2.jfif"
 excerpt: "NEXTJS is the React framework for production - it makes building fullstack React apps and sites a breeze  and ships with built-in SSR/SSG."
-isFeatured: false
+isFeatured: true

 ---

-## This is a Blog Post for Node.js
+# 🖊️This is a Blog Post for Node.js

 Welcome to Abhaya's Blog where you get access to all the latest tech Abhaya is learning and sharing.
 This is the starter course for people learning and starting out to Node.js